 From your budget – the amount you have available to spend each month, once the necessities are covered.
 You’ll then be able to see if you have enough money to cover the priority debts.
 If there is, start with these and set yourself a goal for reducing the other debts over time.

 If there’s not, it’s important to get immediate help before you get further behind on repayments.

 You may be able to come to an agreement with companies you owe.
 This may make it easier to meet your repayments, particularly if the issue is likely to be short term.

 Call them and explain your situation to see if they’re able to provide assistance.
 Ideally, they can help you create a repayment plan that’s manageable and will prevent you from missing any future payments.

-If you’re with HSBC and you’ve missed a loan, or credit card payment, or you're concerned about your current overdraft position, or you're worried about missing one in the future, we can help.
+If you’re an HSBC customer and you’ve missed a loan, or credit card payment, or you're concerned about your current overdraft position, or you're worried about missing one in the future, we can help.